rosera/flutter_workshop/README.md

 #### Prerequisites

 The labs in this repository are designed to be compatible with a Flutter web environment.
-Hands-On Lab elements are being piloted, so please the repository will be updated in line with this feedback.
+Hands-On Lab elements are being piloted, so the repository will be updated in line with this feedback.

 To start developing Flutter: